 Property, plant and equipment are depreciated on a straight line basis over their estimated useful lives.
-Management estimates the useful lives to be 44 to 50 years for leasehold industrial buildings and 3 to 10 years for others.
+Management estimates the useful lives to be 44 to 50 years for leasehold industrial properties and 3 to 10 years for others.
 Changes in the expected level of usage and technological developments could impact the economic useful lives and the residual values of these assets; therefore future depreciation charges could be revised.
 The carrying amount of the property, plant and equipment are set out in Note 15 to the financial statements.

-(b) Impairment of property, plant and equipment
+(b) Impairment of property, plant and equipment of non-performing outlets